-(149) Syntactic assumption e of each is an anaphor; [e other] is an R-expression.
+(141) Syntactic assumption e of each is an anaphor; [e other] is an R-expression.
 (Heim et al. 1991: 73)

 Under this approach to reciprocals, it is natural that Feature Transmission should target the anaphoric component of the reciprocal (for us, the empty category PRO), while the non-anaphoric component does not partake in Feature Transmission with the antecedent.
-This analysis accounted for the possibility of the CCR to occur in island environments like coordinations, and also how binding occured in ditransitive constructions even in cases that are difficult on AGREE-based accounts of binding due to the absence of minimality effects.
+This analysis accounted for the possibility of the CCR's presence in island environments like coordinations, and also how binding occurred in ditransitive constructions even in cases that are difficult on AGREE-based accounts of binding due to the absence of minimality effects.

 We showed that in PPs, it appears that the intensifier + PRO constituent of the CCR adjoins to the edge of the PP, hence the postposition intervenes between the two overt parts of the CCR.
 This parallels reciprocal constrictions in languages like Icelandic.
 We showed, following work by Sigurðsson et al. (2020), that in Icelandic, the reciprocal can only agree in case with its antecedent if it was at the edge of the PP. We argued that this followed from the locality of Feature Transmission.
-Note only that overt element that shows case agreement must be at the edge of the PP, the pronominal base merges as the complement of the P, under our assumptions about phases and feature transmission, it must be the case that the pronominal base does not undergo feature transmission with the CCR's antecedent, hence it appears that this instance of feature matching is achieved via the semantics.
+Note that only overt elements that shows case agreement must be at the edge of the PP. Since the pronominal base merges as the complement of the P, under our assumptions about phases and Feature Transmission, it must be the case that the pronominal base does not undergo feature transmission with the CCR's antecedent; hence it appears that this instance of feature matching is achieved by mechanisms outside the morphosyntax.